 Under the PCAM, PGE may share with customers a portion of cost variances associated with NVPC.
 Customer prices can be adjusted annually to absorb a portion of the difference between the forecasted NVPC included in customer prices (baseline NVPC) and actual NVPC for the year, if such differences exceed a prescribed "deadband" limit, which ranges from \$15 million below to \$30 million above baseline NVPC.
 To the extent actual NVPC, subject to certain adjustments, is outside the deadband range, the PCAM provides for 90% of the excess variance to be collected from, or refunded to, customers.
 Pursuant to a regulated earnings test, a refund will occur only to the extent that it results in PGE's actual regulated return on equity (ROE) for the given year being no less than 1% above the Company's latest authorized ROE, while a collection will occur only to the extent that it results in PGE's actual regulated ROE for that year being no greater than 1% below the Company's authorized ROE.
-The following is a summary of the results of the Company's PCAM as calculated for regulatory purposes for the three months ended March 31, 2021 and 2020, respectively:
+The following is a summary of the results of the Company's PCAM as calculated for regulatory purposes for the nine months ended September 30, 2021 and 2020, respectively:

-- For the three months ended March 31, 2021, actual NVPC was \$13 million below baseline NVPC.
-Based on forecast data, NVPC for the year ending December 31, 2021 is currently estimated to be below the baseline, and outside the established deadband range.
-PGE does not expect its actual regulated ROE to exceed 10.5%; accordingly, no estimated refund to customers is expected under the PCAM for 2021. - For the three months ended March 31, 2020, actual NVPC was \$20 million below baseline NVPC.
+- For the nine months ended September 30, 2021, actual NVPC was \$60 million above baseline NVPC.
+Based on forecast data, NVPC for the year ending December 31, 2021 is currently estimated to be above the baseline, and outside the established deadband range.
+Pursuant to the PCAM and related earnings test, as of September 30, 2021, PGE has deferred \$27 million which represents 90% of the excess variance expected to be collected from customers.
+A final determination regarding the 2021 PCAM results will be made by the OPUC through a public filing and review in 2022.
+The OPUC has significant discretion in making the final determination of recovery and their conclusion of overall prudence, including an earnings review, and could result in a portion, or all, of PGE's deferral being disallowed for recovery.
+Such disallowance would be recognized as a charge to earnings. - For the nine months ended September 30, 2020, actual NVPC was \$27 million below baseline NVPC.
 For the year ended December 31, 2020, actual NVPC, excluding certain trading losses totaling \$127 million, was \$13 million below baseline NVPC, which was within the established deadband range.
-Accordingly, no estimated collection to customers was recorded pursuant to the PCAM for 2020.
+Accordingly, no estimated collection from customers was recorded pursuant to the PCAM for 2020.
+The 2020 PCAM was filed with the OPUC in June 2021 with a final order anticipated in December 2021.